Sonia-96/MyStudyNotes/Network & Security/Network.md

    - TCP: the content of multiple files are in the same stream. the application need to split them.
 TCP only send full data to the application.
 So even the received data is fine, the application cannot use it until TCP received all data  （理解可能不对）

-   - QUIC: a single TCP connection can have multiple streams
+   - QUIC: a single QUIC connection can have multiple streams

-4. Parking lor problem:
+4. Parking lot problem:

    - TCP: TCP connections are identified by IP + port.
 When you walk from your office to the parking lot, your phone will switch from using  WIFI to LTE.
 TCP connection can't be transferred during this switch.
    - QUIC: connection is based on 64-bit connection ID -> no parking-lot problem